RitwikRaj24/lending_club_case_study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-This project was inspired by UpGrad and IITB Programme as a case study for the Machine Learning and Artificial Intelligence course.
+This project was inspired by UpGrad and IIITB Programme as a case study for the Machine Learning and Artificial Intelligence course.

 ## Contact